papermanager/papermanager/README.md

 ## License

-This project is licensed under the terms of the MIT license - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GPL-2.0 License - see the [LICENSE](LICENSE) file for details.